sagemath/trac_to_gh/Issue 3816.md

 # Issue 3816: [with patch; needs review] notebook -- SyntaxWarning in twist.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3816

 Original creator: was